Table Of Contents

 Moving away from that caveman era of homemade grouts and basic grouts, we now have many more kinds of grouts that are smooth and suited for all applications.

-They are predominately a sanded grout however they are much smoother and more refined.
+They are basically an unsanded grout however they are much smoother and more refined.
 This makes them suitable for both wall and floor installations and also deem them safe for use on most forms of tiles.

 These grouts have become the norm for all professional tile setters and we use these grouts on a daily basis.

-The wide range of colors and color uniformity contribute to that trust.
+The wide range of colors and color uniformity help contribute to that trust.

-These grouts are still based on Portland cement but the aggregates are much more refined and barely visible in the mix.
+These grouts are still based on Portland cement but the aggregate material is much more refined and barely visible in the mix.

-In addition to those ingredients, additivites things like:
+In addition to those ingredients, additives are added like:

 - color fast pigments